Villa Jacini a Zuccone Robasacco: History

-The location was notable since 1289 by the presence of a chapel or small church, still present on the property as the chapel of the Blessed Virgin Mary.
-Zuccone San Giovanni led to the construction of a rural palace of lodge, later also known as Villa Sacro Cuore, Villa Zuccone Jacini, or Villa Zuccone Rubasacco.
+The location has been notable since 1289 by the presence of a chapel or small church, still present on the property as the chapel of the Blessed Virgin Mary.
+Zuccone San Giovanni led to the construction of a rural palace lodge, later also known as Villa Sacro Cuore, Villa Zuccone Jacini, or Villa Zuccone Rubasacco.

 A request to build an oratory at the site was made in 1571, by Battista Fedele to the archbishop of Milan, Carlo Borromeo.
-The property came into hands of the Cardinal Angelo Maria Durini (1725-1796) who used the property as a hunting lodge.
+The property came into the hands of Cardinal Angelo Maria Durini (1725-1796) who used the property as a hunting lodge.

-The land then became property of Michele Bussi, a merchant of Milan, who was the great-grandfather of the Countess Carolina Jacini, widow of Cavi.
+The land then became the property of Michele Bussi, a merchant from Milan, who was the great-grandfather of Countess Carolina Jacini, widow of Cavi.
 The family commissioned a refurbishment of the property by the architect Marquis Antonio Citterio (1853-1936), pupil of Camillo Boito.
 He designed two advancing wings and more theatrical facades with statues and gardens.
 Decorative door and window frames, twirling chimneys, and wrought-iron balconies give the small property an air of elegance.
 The entrance is through a bifurcated staircase.

 The interiors were decorated in the late 19th-century with trompe-l'oeil and stucco.
-Photographs from the 19th-century document sumptuous decoration and artwork with carved wooden ceilings in the main salon.
+Photographs from the 19th-century document show sumptuous decoration and artwork with carved wooden ceilings in the main salon.
 A Palazzo Jacini is located in Casalbuttano in the province of Cremona.

 The property and surrounding park is in private hands.